ualberta-cmput301/ualberta-cmput301.github.io/content/individual/assignment1.md

     -   Store the demonstration video in the **video** directory.
     -   Keep UML documentation in the **doc** directory.
     -   Zip the **YOURCCID-EmotiLog** directory and upload.
+    -   **NOTE:** If any of the above submission steps are not followed then the misplaced file(s) will be considered "incomplete" and your grade reduced accordingly.

 7. Evaluation Criteria: